At a glance

 4. Observe your child and review schoolwork and tests.

-In some situations, kids won’t want to—or be able to—tell you about what’s happening at school.
+In some situations, kids won’t want to — or be able to — tell you about what’s happening at school.
 If that’s the case, you may need to read between the lines.
 Keep an eye on your child’s homework, graded assignments, and test scores.

-Do you see signs that your child is using in the plan?
+Do you see signs that your child is using the listed in the plan?
 If so, is there progress?
 Jot down any concerns you have, and observe your child at home.
 Does your child seem to feel confident or discouraged about school?
 Sometimes, what tells us the most is what kids don’t say.

 5. Talk to your child’s teacher about the 504 plan.